jjpsos/rgemx/README.md

 # rgemx
-Hapi based web application using a Postgres database back-end.
+Hapi based web application using a Postgres database backend.